Recently Dr. Mercola published an article, Chiropractors and Exercise are Better than Drugs Says New Study, which talks about neck pain.

 So what works for chronic pain?
 Basic health principles and necessities like proper movement and function of the body and a good mindset.
 Chiropractic techniques, exercise, yoga or simply stretching with positive attitudes can achieve amazing results that last.
 They all can help you live a healthy life that is spent feeling good and not limited by pain.

-Coy Roskosky, D.C., is a Doctor of Chiropractic in the Washington D.C. area specializing in chronic and acute pain, sports injuries and sports performance and TMJ.
+Coy Roskosky, D.C., "Dr. Coy," is a Chiropractor in the Washington D.C. area specializing in chronic and acute pain, sports injuries and sports performance and TMJ.
 He uses a whole-body approach to wellness, and employs many techniques including Applied Kinesiology (AK), Sacro Occipital Technique (SOT), Active Release Technigue (ART), and Activator in his practice at National Integrated Health Associates, NIHA, an integrative medicine and dental center.